 How to Grow Creeping Zinnia

-For both novice gardeners and green thumb experts, creeping zinnia is a straightforward plant to grow.
-With plenty of sunshine and a sufficient supply of water, this plant will bloom abundantly both in garden beds and containers.
+For both novice gardeners and green thumb experts, creeping zinnia is an easy plant to grow.
+When planted in full or part sun and with a sufficient supply of water, this plant blooms abundantly in garden beds and containers.

-These are warm weather plants that won't shrivel up even in the face of high temperatures and humidity levels.
-They do require regular watering, but shouldn't be overwatered.
+These are warm-weather plants that won't shrivel up even in the face of high temperatures and humidity.
+They require regular watering but do not tolerate soggy conditions.

-To grow creeping zinnia to its maximum potential, this flowering plant enjoys direct, full sun for six to eight hours per day.
+To grow creeping zinnia to its maximum potential, this flowering plant thrives in direct, full sun for six to eight hours per day.
 This amount of sunlight produces the most abundant blooms, however, these plants can also survive when planted in partly sunny conditions.
-In spots that receive just 4 to 6 hours of sun, these plants will generally fare fine but won’t have the same abundance of flowers as those planted in full sun.
+In spots that receive just 4 to 6 hours of sun, these plants will generally fare fine but won’t have the same abundant blooms as those planted in full sun.

 These plants can tolerate a range of soil types, including average to relatively fertile, humus-rich conditions.
-However, creeping zinnia does require that the soil be well-draining.
-Otherwise, the roots can become waterlogged and begin rotting.
+However, creeping zinnia requires that soil drains well.
+Otherwise, its roots can become waterlogged and rot.

 While creeping zinnia enjoys hot weather and tolerates periods of drought, don’t let this fool you into thinking that this plant won’t need regular watering.
-It’s important to keep the plant from becoming waterlogged, but it does prefer moist soil conditions.
-For this reason, you might need to water these plants once or twice daily, especially during stretches of dry weather.
+It’s important to keep the plant from becoming waterlogged, but it prefers medium-moist soil conditions.
+For this reason, you might need to water these plants once or twice daily if grown in a container during stretches of dry weather.
 The soil should not become overly dry and crumbly.
-Instead aim for moist but well-aerated, and let the soil dry in between watering.
+Instead aim for moist but well-aerated soil, and let the soil dry in between watering.

 Temperature and Humidity

 Hot temperatures and high humidity will make creeping zinnia feel right at home.
-Native to Central American places like Mexico and Guatemala, these plants thrive when the temperature rises and won’t wilt in the intense climate.
+Native to Central American countries Mexico and Guatemala, these plants thrive when the temperature rises and won’t wilt in an hot climate.
 On the flip side, they’re only moderately tolerant of cool weather and fade once the average nightly temperature dips below 50 degrees Fahrenheit.